Bebop-Shell/Armbian-System-on-Orange-Pi-One/README.md

 better clarity and understanding.
 As of now, I would like to clarify that I am unable to send emails or initiate contact with users.

-Feel free to revisit and rewrite these instructions later for better clarity and understanding.
+If any part of these instructions seems unclear, please don't hesitate to revise that specific section for better understanding.
 Thank you.